QA International Certification Limited is at the forefront with the Health & Safety Certification Register

 OHSAS 18001 will eventually be replaced by ISO 45001 which will be the ISO standard for Occupational Health and Safety Management Systems (OHSMS).

 You will need to migrate to ISO 45001 from OHSAS 18001 to maintain health and safety certification.

-QAICL will work with customers on the transition from the old to the new standard and any specific queries may be addressed to the QAICL local representative office (International Offices).
+QAICL will work with customers on the migration from the old to the new standard and any specific queries may be addressed to the QAICL local representative office (International Offices).

 Directors and Managers determined to improve company safety will find the implementation of Health & Safety management systems a positive contribution to their efforts in corporate development.
 If senior management can demonstrate a commitment to improving health & safety standards then this will be carried through at all levels in the organisation, ensuring success in this key strategic area.